ariankhanjani/Frozen-Lake-Openai-Gym/README.md

 # Frozen-Lake
-Implementation RL Algorithms in Openai Gym Frozen-Lake Environment
+## Implementation of RL Algorithms in Openai Gym Frozen-Lake Environment
+an introduction to start training agents and simulating environments using openai gym library